-The ultimate camping, glamping and B&B base for exploring Snowdonia.
+The ultimate camping and glamping base for exploring Snowdonia.

 Graig Wen is one of the smartest operations in the book; not only a campsite (which won a Green Tourism award a few years back), but also a great place for glamping and with a super-luxurious and beautifully located B&B and four self-catering cottages too.